A Chattanooga Weekend – 3 Days in the Scenic City!

 The interactive exhibits then take us from Chattanooga’s Second Presbyterian Church, the makeshift civil war hospital of Dr. Mary Walker, the only woman to ever receive the Medal, all the way to the bunkers of Vietnam.
 The Heritage Center encourages a deep exploration of the characteristics the Medal of Honor are meant to exemplify: patriotism, sacrifice, courage, citizenship, integrity and commitment.

-Lunch at 3rd Deck Burger Bar
+Lunch at Overboard Bar & Grille

 The Southern Belle